William Butts: Career

 According to recent sources, William Butts was the son of John Butts, auditor of Crown Revenues and later a Custodian of Wards, and his wife Elizabeth, and he was born in Norwich, Norfolk, although his family was also connected with Fulham, Middlesex.

 He was educated at Gonville Hall in the University of Cambridge.
-He took his B.A. in 1506-07, his M.A. in 1509 and was awarded his M.D. in 1518.
+He took his B.A. in 1506–07, his M.A. in 1509 and was awarded his M.D. in 1518.
 He was admitted a Member of the College of Physicians in 1529.
 He worked with George Owen and Thomas Wendy.

 Religion

-Sir William Butts was a known Protestant and close associate of Thomas Cranmer, Archbishop of Canterbury, and Catherine Parr, the sixth wife of Henry VIII.
+Sir William Butts played an important role in King Henry's relations with Thomas Wolsey, while the Cardinal lay sick at Esher in 1529/30.
+He was a known Protestant and close associate of Thomas Cranmer, Archbishop of Canterbury, and of Catherine Parr, the sixth wife of Henry VIII.
 His family later became significant leaders of the Puritan faction in Norfolk.

 He died on 22 November 1545.
 The Fulham historian Faulkner identified Butts's original monument as an altar-tomb or tomb-chest of English marble against the south wall of the chancel of All Saints Church, Fulham, on which was his brass effigy in armour as a knight, with a brass scroll on one side inscribed "Myn Advantage".
 His arms were shown at each corner of the stone, "Azure 3 lozenges gules, on a chevron or, between 3 etoils or".

 His epitaph in Latin verse, conceived by John Strype to have been composed for Butts by his dear friend Sir John Cheke, was at first mounted on the wall of the church, but had become so worn out by 1627 that it was restored by Leonard Butts, Esq., of Norfolk.
-It contains six lines of elegaic Latin:
+It contains six lines of elegiac Latin:

 "Quid medicina valet, quid Honos, quid gratia Regum:Quid popularij Amor, mors ubi saeva venit?Sola valet PIETAS, quae structa est auspice Christo:Sola in morte valet, caetera cuncta fluunt:Ergo mihi vitâ fuerit quando omnia Christus,Mors mihi nunc lucrum vitaque Christus erit."